The admistrative bodies of the Foundation are:

 She actively encourages girls to take degrees in STEM subjects (Science, Technology, Engineering and Maths) through a series of actions and projects and is on the Advisory Board of the Assolombarda STEAMiamoci project.

 In 2019, Manuela Pizzagalli received the 2019 Merit and Talent award from ALDAI Federmanager, which is presented to women who are role models for their leadership and creation of value, who encourage a positive climate where collaborators can thrive and who are able to balance their work responsibilities and private lives.

 Board of Directors

 Vice Chairman: Ingrid Paoletti

-Directors (in fieri): Marco Belloli, Luigi De Nardo, Monica Papini, Claudio Picech, Lucio Pinto, Giuseppe Tannoia, Umberto Tolino, Elena Vasco
+Directors: Marco Belloli, Luigi De Nardo, Pierfrancesco De Rossi, Maurizio Montagnese, Monica Papini, Lucio Pinto, Umberto Tolino, Elena Vasco, Francesca Zarri.